cn-uofbasel/indigenous_community_networks/technical_requirements.md

    3. Act as a WiFi hotspot
    4. module to connect to Meshtastic through serial (device of type 3)
 3. Edge nodes
-   1.
+   1. Run Meshtastic software with a few adjustments
+   2. Connect SSB pubs or phones (in the jungle) to the mesh
 4. Intermediary nodes (repeaters)
+   1. Run Meshtastic software with a few adjustements (slightly different to edge nodes)
+   2. Cache the latest emergency messages

-Addition needed
+## Additions needed

 1. Emergency packet type
    1. Each node keeps a cache of the latest emergency messages
-   2. To ensure that all caches are up-to-date, a node sends the 8 (?) leading bytes of the hash of all cached emergency messages (like a demux)
+   2. To ensure that all caches are up-to-date, a node sends the 8 (?) leading bytes of the hash of the string formed by the concatenation of all cached emergency messages (like a dmux)
-      1. this is the only packet that is not 120 bytes long
-      2. if the received data corresponds to its cache of emergency messages, nothing is done
+      1. if the received data corresponds to its cache of emergency messages, nothing is done
-      3. else, a pull request is made (How ?)
+      2. else, a pull request is made (How ?)
-      4. The messages are sorted with ScuttleSort
+      3. The messages are sorted with ScuttleSort
-   3. On the edge nodes: translate SSB packets to TinySSB
-   4. For emergencies: have a way to connect directly to the intermediary nodes with the help of a LoRa device, connected with serial
+   3. For emergencies: have a way to connect  a phone directly to the intermediary nodes with the help of a LoRa device, connected with serial

 ## Use cases

-### Use case 1:

-If one person is in the jungle, he can connect to the mesh using a phone and a LoRa device A for emergencies.
-After the connexion to a (any) node of the mesh is set, he pulls the last entries for a given feed.
- - the closest edge node B in the mesh is chosen (hop count? possible with Meshtastic)
- - the pull request is sent to B
- - B sends a broadcast message with the feed id and the sequence number of the last message he has
- - B returns to A all messages A doesn't have
- - Edge node C receives B's broadcast.
-If he has newer messages, he sends it to A directly (he will broadcast it to the rest of the mesh as normal)

 ### Use case 2: one person or group in the jungle needs emergency help